Axelle-SKICA/Hobbies-API-PHP/README.md

 ## What Next ?

-- Organize in MVC Architecture
 - Documentation of the API
+- Organize in MVC Architecture ? (=> I think I'll do that with Symfony)
-- Develop basic front application to use the API
+- Develop basic front application to use the API ?